bcgov/jag-file-submission/README.md

 ## Running the App

-By default a demo mode is enabled. if you want to integrate with the CSO application create a local `.env` at the root of the repository based off `.env.template`.
+By default a demo mode is enabled. if you want to integrate with the CSO application, first create a local `.env` at the root of the repository based off `.env.template`.

 Change the `MVN_PROFILE` to `default`